Pairing Rounds

 Paneling Speech Elims

 This will let you double check that your round is configured with the appropriate number of judges per panel, as well as verify you are using the correct room pool, judge pool, and tiebreak set for the elims.
-Then, click "Auto-pair break round" from the sidebar:
+Then, click "Auto-Advance to Elim Round" from the sidebar:

 This will show you a list of seeds in order, to help you see where the break will take place: